m-haisham/xmem/README.md

 # or for pickle based storage
 from xmem.templates import PickleTemplate

+# or Registry storage [Windows]
+from xmem.templates import RegistryTemplate

 # instantiate memory using save :path and :template instance
 # path may be str, or pathlib.Path object
 memory = MemoryEngine('data', JsonTemplate())